Michael Glenny: Life

 Glenny was born on 26 September 1927 in London, the only child of Arthur Glenny, an RAF officer, and Avice Noel (née Boyes), a South African ambulance driver in the Second World War.
 After preparatory school in Suffolk, he went to Radley College and Christ Church, Oxford.
 He obtained a second-class degree in Russian and French, graduating in 1951.

-During his stint with the military under National Service, he pursued postgraduate studies in Soviet studies at Oxford University.
+During his stint with the military under National Service, he pursued postgraduate Soviet studies at Oxford University.

 Career

 Military

 Following his undergraduate studies, Glenny joined the Royal Horse Guards for his national service.
 Ranked captain, he was posted to West Berlin in 1951.
 He considered a career in the military as well as in intelligence, but these did not come to fruition.
 He was discharged from the army in 1954 and came back to London.
 Glenny began his career in insurance.
 He then joined the Wedgwood company as a salesman and export manager.
-When the Wedgwood Room in the royal palace at Tsarskoye Selo was being restored in the 1960s, he was invited to the Soviet Union as an advisor.
+When the Wedgwood Room in the royal palace at Tsarskoye Selo was being restored in the 1960s, he was invited to the Soviet Union as an adviser.